JakeWiniski/Regime-Aware-Adaptive-Design-of-Experiment/README.md

 - changepoint location error: `4.4 ± 1.9` runs
 - detected changepoints: `4.5 ± 0.5`

-This suggests that the detector is useful but not perfect.
+This suggests that the detector is useful but imperfect.
 The current implementation should therefore be understood as a prototype regime signal rather than a definitive regime labeler.

 #### 2. Stable feature identification

-The prototype also includes noise-referenced feature stability selection.
+The prototype includes noise-referenced feature stability selection.
 The goal is to distinguish features that are consistently informative across regimes from features that appear important only under specific transient conditions.

 This is important because regime-aware DoE should not simply forget all historical information.
 Some relationships may remain globally useful, while others may be local to a particular operational state.